MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### PersonalizationReportingEnabled

-  #### Allow personalization of ads, search and news by sending browsing history to Microsoft
+  #### Allow personalization of Microsoft services by sending browsing and browser-related data to Microsoft